Professional License Capabilities

-Commercial, Professional and 64-bit Professional versions of EES are available.
-The Commercial version of EES provides many basic features such as curve-fitting, linear regression, property plots, contour plots, uncertainty analyses, solutions to complex and differential equations and others.
+Annual, Commercial, Professional and 64-bit Professional licenses of EES are available.
+The Annual and Commercial licenses provide many basic features such as curve-fitting, linear regression, property plots, contour plots, uncertainty analyses, solutions to complex and differential equations and others.
 The Professional version provides the following additional capabilities.

 The Professional version allows a maximum of 12,000 variables and equations and the number of rows in the Parametric table is limited only by available memory.